Heroin Rehab Center

-TruHealing High Point’s Outpatient Heroin Rehab Center High Point, NC
+TruHealing High Point’s Outpatient Heroin Rehab Center in High Point, NC

 Heroin takes an exorbitant toll on our nation.
-Thus, TruHealing High Point, a Clean Start company, is fully committed to fighting the disease of addiction with the most advanced, evidence-based treatment available.
+TruHealing High Point is fully committed to fighting the disease of addiction with the most advanced, evidence-based treatment available.
 Every individual’s struggle with heroin addiction is unique.
 Therefore, each person’s road to recovery will be different.
-However, our outpatient heroin rehab center employs comprehensive, individualized behavioral therapy and counseling to support our medication-assisted treatments using prescriptions such as
+However, our outpatient heroin rehab center employs comprehensive, individualized behavioral therapy and counseling to support our medication-assisted treatments using prescriptions medications such as:

 As a fully-licensed, certified, and regulated opioid treatment provider, TruHealing High Point has the expertise to provide the safest and most effective heroin addiction treatment.